tatoslover/Module5Lab/README.md

 ## Exercise 2: Calculator API

+**Exercise Question:** Based on the 'add' route demonstrated in the slides, create routes for 'subtract', 'divide', and 'multiply' to manage the four core mathematical operations.

-Based on the 'add' route demonstrated in Module5Code, this exercise creates routes for all four core mathematical operations: add, subtract, multiply, and divide.
+This exercise creates routes for all four core mathematical operations: add, subtract, multiply, and divide.

 ### Running the Calculator API